-A year ago I wrote an article that compared iPod prices around the world to figure out, with currency fluctuations and inflation taken into account, where you could find the cheapest iPod.
-So this year, I’m going to figure out where you can find the cheapest iPad (the WiFi 16Gb) calculating the Real Exchange Rate.
+A year ago I wrote an article that compared iPod prices around the world to figure out, with currency fluctuations and inflation is taken into account, where you could find the cheapest iPod.
+So this year, I’m going to figure out where you can find the most affordable iPad (the 2012 version with WiFi 16Gb) calculating the Real Exchange Rate.

 A few assumptions that are probably not true in real life!